datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Current & Voltage Sensors/Current & Voltage Sensors.md

 * Internal 12bit ADC( Analog to Digital converter);
 * Resolution  of 0.8mA at ±3.2A range.

 This breakout requires the use of the library Adafruit INA219.
-#### Pins
-1. Ground;
-2. Vcc, power with 5V;
-3. SDA data pin;
-4. SCL clock pin;
-5. Vin- terminal (if you want to use another current sensor);
-6. Vin+ terminal (if you want to use another current sensor);
-7. Vin- of INA219 DC current sensor;
-8. Vin+ of INA219 DC current sensor;

 ### Examples